brunoparga/moby/README.md

 There is a very basic text interface, currently embedded within the server application

+Keeping track of Tokens of Affection

+Testing all characters (except the Priest)

 ### TO DO

 Adding a third and fourth player

-Keeping track of Tokens of Affection

 Extracting the text client

 Separating the info that gets sent to each player

-Implementing the Priest
+Implementing and testing the Priest

 Single-page Phoenix app with LiveView